OpenDroneMap/ClusterODM/README.md

 You can also check the status of nodes via a web interface available at `http://localhost:10000`.

-See `node index.ts --help` for all parameter options.
+See `node index.js --help` for all parameter options.

 ## Autoscale Setup